PerlFFI/FFI-Platypus/README.md

 # FFI::Platypus

-Write Perl bindings to non-Perl libraries without C or XS
+Write Perl bindings to non-Perl libraries with FFI.
+No XS required.

 # SYNOPSIS